Why do people use your services?

 We earn a percentage of the gross sale.
 We pay for the staffing, the permits, and the signage.
 We write and place the advertising.

-DO NOT SHOP FOR AN ESTATE SALE COMPANY BY COMPARING PERCENTAGES.
-Remember, a percentage is only a number until you know WHAT it's a percentage of.
+DO NOT SHOP FOR AN ESTATE SALE COMPANY BY COMPARING PERCENTAGES!
+A percentage is only a number until you know WHAT it's a percentage of.
 A low percentage means that corners are being cut somewhere, and that cannot possibly be to the estate's advantage.

 ALWAYS be willing to pay for expertise, because expertise ALWAYS pays off for you!
 To quote a percentage without seeing your situation assumes that "all sales are the same".
 Nothing is further from the truth.